 | Language | TypeScript |

 Key differentiator: Dynatrace’s Grail data lakehouse gives the MCP server access to the full telemetry stack (logs, metrics, traces, events, business analytics) through a single DQL interface.
+The remote MCP server eliminates all local setup.
 Enterprise-grade with Dynatrace’s AI engine (Davis) providing causal AI analysis behind the queries.

 New Relic — 35 Tools in Public Preview